tobomedia/RevisionNotes/aws-cloud-practitioner/NOTES.md

 ### <a id="glossary-alb"></a>ALB - Application Load Balancer
 Layer 7 load balancer that operates at the HTTP/HTTPS level, providing advanced routing capabilities based on content, host headers, and URL paths.

+### <a id="glossary-api-gateway"></a>API Gateway
+Fully managed service that makes it easy to create, publish, maintain, monitor, and secure APIs at any scale.
+Routes requests to Lambda functions and other AWS services.

 ### <a id="glossary-athena"></a>Athena
 Serverless interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL queries.

+### <a id="glossary-batch"></a>Batch
+Fully managed batch processing service that efficiently runs hundreds of thousands of computing jobs by dynamically provisioning compute resources based on job requirements.

 ### <a id="glossary-aurora"></a>Aurora
 MySQL and PostgreSQL-compatible relational database built for the cloud that combines performance and availability of commercial databases with simplicity and cost-effectiveness of open source databases.